Published on Australian Maritime Safety Authority (https://www.amsa.gov.au)

 Proposed changes to emergency service vessel requirements

-We are seeking feedback on proposed changes to Exemption 24 - Marine Safety (Emergency service vessels).
+We sought feedback on proposed changes to Exemption 24 - Marine Safety (Emergency service vessels).

 Due to the unique nature of emergency service operations, Exemption 24 provides a tailored approach to balance the risks and conditions associated with these operation types.